 Is it worth drinking store-bought kombucha?

 My opinion is that homebrews are better, but there are some pretty tasty options out there.
 Unfortunately, a lot of them are tasty because of the sugar content.
-There isn’t a lot of research on it so I’m not 100% sure if that outweighs the medicinal benefits (my instinct says yes) but I usually avoid anything that has more than 2-3g of sugar per serving, and I have it as a treat rather than a daily drink.
+There isn’t a lot of research on it so I’m not 100% sure if that outweighs the medicinal benefits (my instinct says yes) but I usually avoid anything that has more than ~6g of sugar per serving, and I have it as a treat rather than a daily drink.

 What kombucha brands do you like?

 I like Health-Ade the most for the flavors, but Kevita and GT’s are great, too.
 The sugar content will vary depending on the flavor though, so keep an eye out.
 If I need a starter, I always buy GT’s plain version, but the best brand is your own!

 Phew!
 That was a lot of questions.
 If I missed something, ask me in the comments below, or head to my Facebook group for a quick answer.